LiangliangNan/Easy3D/ReadMe.md

 There are many options to build Easy3D.
 Choose one of the following (or whatever you are familiar with):

-- Option 1: Use CMake commands, e.g., (on Linux or macOS):
+- Option 1: Use CMake to generate Makefiles and then `make` (on Linux/macOS) or `nmake`(on Windows with Microsoft Visual Studio).
+For example, on Linux or macOS, you can simply
     ```
     $ cd Easy3D
     $ cmake .